microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 Pictures can be PNG, JPEG or GIF up to 20Mb.

-Videos can be MP4, AAC+h264 up to 15Mb (approx. 1 minute), plus JPEG thumbnail
+Videos can be MP4, AAC+h264 up to 15Mb (approx. 1 minute), plus JPEG thumbnail.
+To send a video cards with inline playback, autostart and autoloop properties see [Video cards](#video-card).

+## Typing indicator

+Your bot can send a typing indicator using the [C# SDK](/en-us/csharp/builder/sdkreference/activities.html#typing), [Node.js SDK](/en-us/node/builder/chat/session/#typing-indicator) or REST API to tell the user that the bot is preparing to respond, for example when processing a request.

 ## Cards and buttons